Request Free Counseling

 Dress For Comfort!

 There’s nothing worse than trying to breastfeed while uncomfortable, so remember to dress in a way that you find comfortable and convenient.
-In addition to wearing layers, wear an appropriate bra like a nursing bra, sports bra, or bra without an underwire.
-These are most easy to maneuver out of the way while breastfeeding and are also the most comfortable options.
+In addition to wearing layers, wear an appropriate bra, such as a nursing bra, sports bra, or bra without an underwire.
+These are the easiest to maneuver out of the way while breastfeeding and are also the most comfortable options.

 Take It All In Stride!